 - Comparative advertising is usually permitted, unless it is misleading or contains sweeping, defamatory or libellous statements.

-The announcement of clearance sales due to dissolution of a business or relocation of its premises must first be notified to the district administrative authority.
+The announcement of clearance sales due to dissolution of a business or relocation of its premises must first be notified to the responsible for the location of the sold out district administrative authority and be approved by her.
 Clearance sales due to remodelling or renovation (without dissolution of the business or relocation of its premises) do not require prior approval.
-Clearance sales due to a natural event such as flooding or fire must also be notified to the district administrative authority in advance.
+Clearance sales due to a natural event such as flooding or fire must also be notified to the responsible district administrative authority in advance.
 Detailed information about "Retail – Exceptional clearance sales"German text can also be found at USP.gv.at.

 These regulations also apply to all traders from EU Member States in Austria.
 Information on the special regulations applicable in certain sectors and industries can be obtained from the Wirtschaftskammern Österreich (Austrian Economic Chambers).